 You can manually edit the color of other blocks, but not buttons – this can take a while to get used to, but it’s intended to help create a more consistent design across your website.

 Unfortunately, these positives aren’t enough to outweigh the fact that lots of our users found the design process to be frustrating and at times, a bit clunky because of the template restrictions.
+In our research, we could only give Weebly a 2 out of 5 for theme choice due to lacking templates for educational sites, real estate, fashion and beauty, and medical, among others.
 This, paired with its outdated designs and lack of mobile optimization, makes Weebly one of our worst-rated builders for design functionalities.

 Find Out More

-When it comes to features, Weebly can’t quite compete with the high scores earned by Wix and Squarespace, but it still managed to earn a third-place position during our research with its score of 3.5 out of 5.
+When it comes to features, Weebly can’t quite compete with the high scores earned by Wix and Squarespace, earning just 3.1 out of 5, with a disappointing drop of -25% in its quality features since last year, going from a quality score of 4 to 3 out of 5.
 Below we’ll dig deeper into all its most important features.